camleng/cm-bot/README.md

 Click "Allow".

-This creates a file underneath your `.credentials` folder called `groupme-bot.json`.
+This creates a file inside your `.credentials` folder called `groupme-bot.json`.

-The application will now run, and you will not need to authenticate on any subsequent runs of the application.
+The application will now finish running, and you will not need to authenticate on any subsequent runs of the application.

 <br>

 **Back to the Pi**

-If you wish to run your application on the Pi, make sure to clone the project again from Github.
+If you wish to run your application on the Pi, make sure to clone the project again from GitHub.

 ```sh
 $ git clone https://github.com/camleng/groupme-bot.git